-SECTION 1 Peoples Health Group Medicare contacts (how to contact us, including how to reach member services at the plan)
+SECTION 1 Peoples Health Group Medicare contacts (how to contact us, including how to reach member services)

 How to contact our plan's member services

 For assistance with claims, billing, or member card questions, please call or write to Peoples Health Group Medicare member services.
 We will be happy to help you.